finom/use-change/README.md

 ## 🤖 Secondary API

-The library also provides a few helpful hooks and functions that mostly duplicate features of `useChange` but may be useful at real work.
+The library also provides a few helpful hooks and functions that mostly duplicate features of `useChange` but may be useful working on something big.

 ### `useValue`